seengreat/SG-FAN-HAT-B/README.md

 i2cdetect -y 1<br>
 If you see an address representing successful connection between the fan board and Raspberry Pi, the default address is 0x0b.<br>
 ## 2.6、Run the demo codes
+1）Install the SG-FAN-HAT-B correctly onto the Raspberry Pi and power up the Raspberry Pi.
+Make sure the fan switch and RGB LED switch are set to "ON."<br>
+2）run python program：<br>
 Run the Python program:<br>
 sudo python3 xxx  #xxx is the python file path<br>
 Or run the C program:<br>